tholian-network/stealth/browser/README.md

 # Stealth Browser

-The Stealth Browser is a Browser User Interface that is implemented using Web Technologies, so that it is possible to change the Browser Engine or Web View easily.
+The Stealth Browser is a Browser UI which is implemented using Web Technologies, so that it is possible to change the Browser Engine or Web View easily.

 ## URL-Parameter Flags

-- `/index.html?debug` is a parameter to toggle loading/debugging
-   of the UI by disabling the Service Worker.
+- `/browser/index.html?debug=true` is a parameter to toggle loading/debugging of the UI by disabling the Service Worker.
    The default value is `false`.